mu2/google-container-engine-dse/README.md

 These don't work yet.
 Sorry.
 Something isn't right with the network.
 Otherwise it all seems there.

-## Getting Started
+## Creating a Cluster

 The [deploy.sh](deploy.sh) script wraps both the deploy cluster and deploy DataStax commands.
+You will need gcloud installed and configured.
 By default this will deploy a four node cluster.
 To create a cluster simply run:

     ./deploy.sh